isocroft/laravel-sessdata/README.md

 ## Tests

-  Can't run tests at the moment.
+  Sorry, no tests setup at the moment (but you can help out...).

 ## License